MLopez-Ibanez/eaf/README.md

         install.packages(c("modeltools", "eaf"))
     ```

- 2. (Download the eaf package from CRAN)[https://cran.r-project.org/package=eaf] (you may also need to download and install
+    2. [Download the eaf package from CRAN](https://cran.r-project.org/package=eaf) (you may also need to download and install
-    first the (package modeltools)[https://cran.r-project.org/package=modeltools]), and invoke at the command-line:
+    first the [package modeltools](https://cran.r-project.org/package=modeltools)), and invoke at the command-line:

     ```bash
         R CMD INSTALL <package>